Frogleim/Trade-Bot-Model/README.md

 }
 ```

-## Trading Bot
+## AI-Powered Trading Bot
-The bot fetches market data using Binance API and applies the following trading strategy:
+The bot fetches market data using Binance API and applies the following **AI-enhanced** trading strategy:
+- **AI Trade Validation:** Uses XGBoost to confirm high-probability trades.
-- **EMA Crossover:** Identifies bullish and bearish crossovers for trade signals.
+- **EMA Crossover:** Identifies bullish and bearish crossovers.
 - **ADX Confirmation:** Ensures strong trends before making a trade.
 - **RSI Filter:** Confirms if the asset is in a good buying or selling range.
-- **ATR for Volatility:** Ensures market has sufficient volatility.
+- **ATR for Volatility:** Ensures market has sufficient volatility before entry.
 - **Volume Confirmation:** Uses historical volume to confirm trend strength.

-The bot determines whether to go `long`, `short`, or `hold` based on the strategy.
+The bot determines whether to go `long`, `short`, or `hold` based on the AI's decision-making process.

 ## Docker Compose Configuration
 The project uses the following `docker-compose.yml` setup: